What is Relationship and Sexual Addiction?

-Additionally, people with both sex and love addiction can inadvertently put themselves in dangerous and risky situations when pursuing sex.
+Additionally, people with sex and love addiction can inadvertently put themselves in dangerous and risky situations when pursuing sex.
 For instance, they may meet someone they only know online or through a dating app to have sex.
-This can put them in harm’s way in the case that the person isn’t stable and intends to do them harm.
-In fact, continuing to engage in the behavior despite the dangers is one sign of a sex or love addiction.
+This can put them in harm’s way if the person they’re meeting isn’t stable and intends to harm them.
+Continuing to engage in the behavior despite the dangers is one sign of a sex or love addiction.

 Signs and Symptoms of Relationship and Sexual Addiction

 The signs and symptoms for sex addiction are varied but include some of the following:

 - Continued, obsessive and/or compulsive behaviors, despite interference with everyday life